jundalisay/spblist/content/en/material/principles/part-1/chapter-05.md

 ## Einstein Destroys the Aether

-This malleable space was exploited by the scammer Einstein who added **time** in to the mix in order to create Minkowski 4-dimensional space.
+This malleable space was exploited by the sophist Einstein who added **time** in to the mix in order to create Minkowski 4-dimensional space.
 He then pegged this new 'spacetime' to the speed of light, called `c`, in order to create Special Relativity, and then General Relativity.

 The huge problem with this (and is the reason why we demonize Einstein as a scammer and [nuclear-weapons promoter](https://www.businessinsider.com/albert-einstein-wrote-letter-us-roosvelt-atomic-bomb-2019-8)) is that **light is part of the electromagnetic (radiant) layer which is inferior to both the spacetime and aetheral layers**.